Ganymede (mythology): Mythology

 In the Iliad and other sources, Zeus is said to have compensated Ganymede's father Tros with the gift of a pair of fine horses, "the same that carry the immortals" and so swift they could run "over water and standing airs of grain", delivered by the messenger god Hermes.
 Tros was consoled that his son was now immortal and would be the cupbearer for the gods, a position of much distinction.

 Plato accounts for the pederastic aspect of the myth by attributing its origin to Crete, where the social custom of paiderastía was supposed to have originated (see "Cretan pederasty").
-Athenaeus recorded a version of the myth where Ganymede was abducted not by Zeus but instead by the legendary King Minos to serve as his cup-bearer.
+Athenaeus recorded a version of the myth where Ganymede was lusted and abducted not by Zeus but instead by the legendary King Minos to serve as his cup-bearer.
 Some authors have equated this version of the myth to Cretan pederasty practices, as recorded by Strabo and Ephoros, which involved abduction of a youth by an older lover for a period of two months before the youth was able to re-enter society as a man.
-Xenophon portrays Socrates denying that Ganymede was the catamite of Zeus, instead asserting that the god loved him for his psychē, "mind" or "soul", giving the etymology of his name as ganu- "taking pleasure" and mēd- "mind."
-Xenophon's Socrates points out that Zeus did not grant any of his lovers immortality, but that he did grant immortality to Ganymede.
+Still, Xenophon portrays Socrates denying that Ganymede was the catamite of Zeus, instead asserting that the god loved him for his psychē, "mind" or "soul", giving the etymology of his name as γάνυται gắnŭtai, “he is glad”, third person conjugation of γᾰ́νῠμαι, gắnŭmai, "to be glad", and μήδεᾰ, mḗdeă, “plans, thought, counsel”.
+Xenophon's Socrates also points out that Zeus did not grant any of his lovers immortality, but that he did grant immortality to Ganymede.
+However, as μήδεᾰ, mḗdeă also stands for "male genitals", author Christine Downing notes an alternative reading of the name as "happy genitals" alluding to the homoerotic aspect of the myth and Ganymede's relationship with Zeus.

 In poetry, Ganymede became a symbol for the beautiful young male who attracted homosexual desire and love.
 He is not always portrayed as acquiescent.
 However, in the Argonautica of Apollonius of Rhodes, Ganymede is furious at the god Eros for having cheated him at the game of chance played with knucklebones, and Aphrodite scolds her son for "cheating a beginner".
 The Augustan poet Virgil portrays the abduction with pathos: the boy's aged tutors try in vain to draw him back to Earth, and his hounds bay uselessly at the sky.
 The loyal hounds left calling after their abducted master is a frequent motif in visual depictions and is referenced by Statius:

 Here the Phrygian hunter is borne aloft on tawny wings, Gargara's range sinks downwards as he rises, and Troy grows dim beneath him; sadly stand his comrades; vainly the hounds weary their throats with barking, pursue his shadow or bay at the clouds.'